BUYER'S GUIDE

 Do You Need an EICR When Buying a House?

 An Electrical Installation Condition Report (EICR) is not a legal requirement for a residential property sale.
-Unlike a Gas Safety Record (which must be provided for rented properties), there is no obligation on a vendor to commission or provide an EICR to a buyer.
-However, a standard RICS homebuyer's survey explicitly excludes electrical testing, meaning that without a separate EICR, buyers have no reliable information about the condition of the wiring.
+Unlike a Gas Safety Record, which must be provided for rented properties, there is no obligation on a vendor to commission or provide an EICR to a buyer.
+A standard homebuyer's survey does not test the electrics either, so without a separate EICR you have no reliable information about the condition of the wiring.

 For most properties, commissioning an EICR before exchange of contracts is strongly recommended.
-The cost (typically £150 to £400) is modest relative to the protection it provides.
-An EICR is particularly important if:
+The cost — typically £150 to £400 — is modest relative to the protection it provides.
+An EICR matters most in four situations.

-• The vendor cannot produce a recent EICR — if the vendor has no EICR from the past five years, there is no documentary evidence of the installation's condition.
+If the vendor has no EICR from the past five years, there is no documentary evidence of the installation's condition — and no previous report for an inspector to work from.

 Even for newer properties, an EICR can uncover defects from poor installation work.
 It is one of the most cost-effective due diligence steps available to a property buyer.